June 12, 2019

 Ciudadanos Comprometidos con la Paz, A.C. - $282,342.50

 Movimiento Saludable (MOVS)

-To provide healthy meals and offer physical activities to children and teach portion control and preparation of healthy foods their families across eight schools in Ciudad Juárez, México.
+To provide healthy meals and offer physical activities to children, and teach portion control and preparation of healthy foods for their families across eight schools in Ciudad Juárez, México.

 El Paso Diabetes Association, Inc. - $183,559.00